 G2 Licence Rules and Restrictions

-If you’re under 19 years old, between midnight and 5:000 a.m., you can only drive with one passenger under 19 years old in the vehicle for the first six months you’re licensed.
-After six months, the limit increases to three under-19 passengers.
-The limitation does not apply if you have a fully licensed passenger in the vehicle with four or more years of driving experience or if the passengers are immediate family members.
+- This limitation does not apply if you have a fully licensed passenger in the vehicle with four or more years of driving experience or if the passengers are immediate family members.

 How Do You Pass the G Test in Ontario?

-After you’ve had your G2 licence for 12 months, you’re eligible to take the full G licence test — you can book a road test appointment online.
-Passing this test would make you a fully licensed driver in Ontario with no additional restrictions.
-As expected, this test includes more advanced driving skills, but the Ministry of Transportation (MTO) doesn’t require you to repeat some skills displayed in the G2 test until further notice, such as:
+When you pass the G licence driving test, you become a fully licensed driver in Ontario with no additional restrictions.
+Keep in mind that this this test will include more advanced driving skills.
+However, the Ministry of Transportation (MTO) doesn’t require you to repeat some skills included in the G2 test, such as:

 - Parallel parking